tarkwyn/cursor_rules/README.md

 1. Copy `.cursorrules` to your project root
 2. Copy template files to your project's docs directory
+3. Copy the rules from `docs/cursor_settings.md` into your Cursor settings under 'Rules for AI'
-3. Follow the standards and practices outlined in the rules
+4. Follow the standards and practices outlined in the rules

 ## Best Practices